The Best Email Marketing Startup Tools

 Convertkit ($29) - This one is good if you’re primarily using your email newsletter to promote your blog.

 Drip Scripts ($0) - Coming up with drip email campaigns is time-consuming and creatively tough.
-Drip Scripts helps you by packaging up templates of drip campaign emails for you.
+Drip Scripts helps you by packaging up templates and offering drip marketing tools for you.

 Elink ($0) - Turn web links into visually appealing newsletters, web pages, and website embeds.